Skip to content

 The TUI is clumsies' terminal dashboard.
 It is the human-facing visual client for the system, not a separate backend and not a decorative wrapper around the CLI.

 Its job is to give operators a denser view of the system than one-shot commands can provide.
-In practice that means library browsing, workspace status, review flows, and operational analysis in one terminal-native interface.
+In practice that means artifact browsing, workspace status, review flows, and operational analysis in one terminal-native interface.

 Current screenshots